imAdityaSatya/NumbGame/README.md

 And if you manage to win in just 1 or 2 or 3 guesses, well then you score a perfect 100

-Hope you enjoy my work :)
+Hope you like my work :)